-Here’s a few things you’ll want to consider as you make your decision — we think number three is probably the most important of them all.
-And truth be told, if you are already asking if it is your time to retire, you’re probably ready or at the very least, you’re close!
+Here are a few things you’ll want to consider as you make your decision.
+We think number three is probably the most important of them all, and truth be told, if you are already asking if it is your time to retire, you’re probably ready or at the very least, you’re close!

 Having debt-free property also offers you many other advantages — like rental income if you have the space to free up or downsizing and living off of your profits.
 You have some flexibility to work with to maximize your earnings.
 But we totally understand, renting or moving from your home is a really big deal.

 The good news is if you own mortgage-free property, you have some options to work with that bring you that much closer to your retirement.

 With today’s low-interest rates, there’s no doubt there’s a lot of nerves around growing your savings and investments.
 Who wants to think about stretching their dollar for their future when your whole life you’ve been planning your retirement fund?
 How much do you seriously need to retire?
 Well, it depends on your lifestyle.

 There are a lot of great tools for you to reference online to help you calculate what type of cash flow you’ll need to maintain the life you live today during your retirement and how you can plan for unexpected expenses.
 To get started, we recommend you have a look at this Government of Canada retirement income calculator.
 It takes about 30 minutes to complete as it prompts you to work through different questions and estimations in order to anticipate your retirement income sources, compared against your goals.
 It also captures the Old Age Security (OAS) pension and Canada Pension Plan (CPP) retirement benefits.
 You can thank us later.

 3. You Have a Loved One That You Can Talk to